This post was originally published on January 2, 2019 and has been updated for accuracy and comprehensiveness.

 - Invest in reliable antivirus, anti-spyware and firewall software to add an additional layer of protection against outside access.

-- Visit and download content only from secure websites and only open emails from sources that you know and trust.
-Hackers can often gain access to your network and devices through phishing links in this way.
+- Use secure browsers, only download content from secure websites and ensure all emails you open are from sources that you know and trust.
+Hackers can gain access to your network and devices through phishing links in this way.